ayush001010/Elvora-Frontend/README.md

 # Elvora Blog Frontend

 This is the frontend for **Elvora**, a blog platform focused on rich human stories and ideas.
-It is built with **Next.js**, supports rich-text editing using **React-Quill**, and features SEO-friendly dynamic routes powered by slugs.
+It is built with **ReactJS**, supports rich-text editing using **React-Quill**, and features SEO-friendly dynamic routes powered by slugs.

 ---